-Illustration 1: Disney licenses to Acme Theater the right to show the Disney movie "Snow White" during a six month period."
+Illustration 1: Disney licenses to Acme Theater the right "to show the movie Snow White during a six month period in Kansas."
 Acme, enamored with the musical score of the movie, digitally separates the music into a separate copy and uses it during that six month period in the Acme lobby.
-This infringes the copyright by making a derivative work (the music score copy).
+This infringes the copyright.
 Whether it breaches the contract depends on whether the grant creates an implied limitation that precludes other uses of the work and derivative copies.
+Under section (b), the implied limitation exists unless the use was a fair use without that limitation or was necessary to the primary grant.
+Neither condition is met here.
+The fact that Disney forgot to add the word "only" to its grant language does not create a different result than would be explicit in the presence of that language.